-There are many products on the market intended for hair loss treatment.
+There are numerous products on the market intended for hair loss treatment.
 Many of them have completely different key ingredients.
-This makes it difficult to choose the best option.
-We sometimes received questions from our customers asking our thoughts on Stemoxydine and Aminexil.
+This makes it difficult to choose the right products.
+We very often received questions from our customers asking our thoughts on Stemoxydine and Aminexil.
 Here we are going to briefly examine these two ingredients in comparison with the gold standard Minoxidil.

 The structures of these three chemicals are shown in the main image of this blog (see above).
 As shown, Aminexil has similar structure of minoxidil, with the piperidinyl group missing.
 Stemoxydine has a completely different structure from minoxidil.
-Stemoxydine's IUPAC name is Diethyl pyridine-2,4-dicarboxylate ( It took us quite a while to find out the structure of Stemoxydine.
-We figured it out based on the molecular modeling image provided by L'Oreal (see blow)).
+Stemoxydine's IUPAC name is Diethyl pyridine-2,4-dicarboxylate ( see its molecular modeling image blow).

 Do They Really work?